franciscoguillerandre/Snake-game/README.md

 # Snake Game

-A simple implementation of the classic Snake game where the player navigates a snake to eat pink orbs and achieve a high score.
+A simple implementation of the classic Snake game in Python where the player navigates a snake to eat pink orbs and achieve a high score.

 ## How to Play